flux-framework/flux-operator/examples/experimental/child-broker/README.md

 $ sudo -u flux -E $(env) -E HOME=/home/flux flux proxy local:///var/run/flux/local bash
 ```

+Note that we are installing bc, so if you get an error it can't connect just wait because
-First, note the resources we have from the index 0:
+that is likely still running.
+Next, note the resources we have from the index 0:

 ```bash
 $ flux resource list